octeth/octeth-api-docs/v5.6.x/api-reference/subscribers.md

 | ImportFrom.Drip.AccountID                      | The Drip account ID to import subscribers.                                            | No        |
 | ImportStatusUpdateWebhookURL                   | A webhook URL to receive updates about the import status.                             | No        |

+`ImportFrom.CSV.MappedFields` can be an array of field names (ex: `EmailAddress`, `CustomFieldX` where X is the ID of the custom field, `YYYY` where YYYY is the merge tag alias of the custom field) and also `TagAdd` and `TagSync` values.

+If you pass `TagAdd` and/or `TagSync` values as `ImportFrom.CSV.MappedFields` array elements, import from CSV functionality will perform any of these processes during the import:

+- `TagAdd`: Adds comma-separated tags from the mapped field to the subscriber during import.
+- `TagSync`: Synchronizes tags from the data, adding new tags and removing existing ones as necessary.

 ::: code-group

 ```bash [Example Request]